cloudbees-days/Rollout-Workshop-Steps/Setup.md

 If you are using Ubuntu: https://docs.docker.com/install/linux/docker-ce/ubuntu/

 Once you have Docker installed and a local version of the repository you are ready to start the labs.
-You may proceed to the next set of [**labs**](./README.md#workshop-labs) - when your are you ready with this lab.
+You may proceed to the next set of [**labs**](./README.md#workshop-labs)